ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 Find a local minimizer of a given function using a regularization method.

-This call is for the case where access to :math:`H = \nabla_{xx}f(x)` is provided by Hessian-vector products, but function/derivative information is only available by returning to the calling procedure.
+This call is for the case where access to $H = \nabla_{xx}f(x)$ is provided by Hessian-vector products, but function/derivative information is only available by returning to the calling procedure.